smathy/vim-phoenix/README.md

 # vim-phoenix

+## Why?

+I forked this to add support for Phoenix 1.3 or 1.4 contexts and the new layout.  **NB: this is not smart, this is just functional, so, eg., it assumes a default phoenix project, ie. the name of your current working directory (the top level of your Phoneix app) should match the subdirectories under `lib/`**

+Now back to your regular program...

+---

 This plugin helps you navigate and develop projects using the [Phoenix web framework][phoenix].
 A Phoenix project is detected by looking for a `mix.exs` file along with `web` directory.
 When you edit a file in a Phoenix project, this